Best time to visit Finland

 Helsinki cityscape © elina/Shutterstock

-By May, spring is in full swing: temperatures average 10˚C (50°F), flowers are lighting up the countryside and everywhere is a lush green.
-If you’re in Finland on 1 May, you can’t fail to notice the celebrations taking place across the country.
-Vappu (also Labour Day) is a national holiday that marks the end of the long winter and the welcoming of spring – an excellent excuse to let loose with boisterous festivities.
+By May, spring is in full swing: temperatures average 10˚C (50°F), flowers are lighting up the countryside, and everywhere is a lush green.
+If you’re in Finland on the first of May, you can’t fail to notice the celebrations taking place across the country.
+Vappu (also Labor Day) is a national vacation that marks the end of the long winter and the welcoming of spring – an excellent excuse to let loose with boisterous festivities.
 The party gets going the night before, with people filling the bars and restaurants in Finland’s towns and cities.

 When to visit Finland in summer